trinistr/dicey/README.md

   - 6d1000 — 1.5 seconds
   - 1000d6 — 10 seconds

-### Brute force
+### Iterative

-As a last resort, there is a brute force algorithm which goes through every possible dice roll and adds results together.
+As a last resort, there is an almost brute-force iterative algorithm which goes through every possible dice roll and adds results together.
 While quickly growing terrible in performace (and memory usage), it has the largest input space, allowing to work with completely nonsensical dice, including complex numbers and altogether non-numeric values.

 - Limitations: without **vector_number** all values must be numbers, otherwise almost any values are viable.
 - Example: `dicey 5 1,0.1,2 A,B,C`